gummyworm/monster/README.md

 .ENDMAC
 ```

+#### Limitations

 There are some limitations on the number of macros and overall size of the
 macros per assembly.
 The source for all macros must be less than $1400 bytes.
 There is also a 128 macro limit.

-Each macro can be a maximum size of 512 bytes (this restriction applies to .REP).
+Each macro can be at most 16 lines or 512 bytes, whichever is lower.
+This restriction applies to .REP.

+Comments are excluded from the internal context buffer, so using them will not count toward the byte limit.

 ---
 ### Example program